-The Cragin-Keeling Area Plan designates the northwest portion of the Country Club Center as "Mixed Uses (office, high density residential, neighborhood commercial),"7 "Residential" and "Office". as well as "High Density Residential."
+The Cragin-Keeling Area Plan designates the northwest portion of the Country Club Center as "Mixed Uses (office, high density residential, and neighborhood commercial)," as well as "High Density Residential."

-The Grant Alvernon Area Plan designates the northeast and southeast portions of the center with "Low-to-Medium Density Residential," "Office, Commercial, High-Density Residential," and "Office, Neighborhood Commercial, High-Density Residential" land uses.
+The Grant-Alvernon Area Plan designates the southeast portion of the center with "Low-to-Medium Density Residential," and "Office, Neighborhood Commercial, High-Density Residential" land uses.